European shares rise on EU summit hopes

 Investors are hoping that European leaders at the summit will agree fresh steps to ease Greece's debt, strengthen the capital of banks exposed to the euro zone sovereign debt and leverage the currency bloc's rescue fund to firefight any possible contagion.

-"We are getting a bounce on hopes that a plan to potentially expand the EFSF and recapitalize the banks could emerge over the weekend," Colin McLean, managing director of SVM Asset Management, said.
+"We are getting a bounce on hopes that a plan to potentially expand the EFSF and recapitalise the banks could emerge over the weekend," Colin McLean, managing director of SVM Asset Management, said.

 "But it is not clear how it will all work, we are cautious on banks and the talk is not enough to change our minds."